zhou13/holicity/README.md

 ## Images

-We provide perspective renderings of panorama images.
-The field of views of the current renderings are 90 degrees.
+We provide perspective renderings of panorama images. **The field of views of all the current renderings are 90 degrees.**

 ## Geolocations